bw1129/PIDtoolbox/README.md

 **1)** If you have Matlab, you can simply download the repository of mfiles, place them in a folder, and run `PIDtoolbox.m` from the Matlab command prompt.
 You will need several toolboxes installed for this to work (control toolbox, signal processing toolbox, image processing toolbox and statistics toolbox).
 I am also working on converting the code to run in <a href="https://www.gnu.org/software/octave/" target="blank">Octave</a>, a free high-level programming platform that was designed to be largely compatible with Matlab (thanks <a href="https://www.facebook.com/UAVTech1/" target="blank">Mark Spatz</a> for bringing this to my attention!).

-**2)** If you do not have Matlab (or Octave), you can download a standalone Windows version of PIDtoolbox.
+**2)** If you do not have Matlab, you can download a standalone Windows version of PIDtoolbox.
 You must first install Matlab runtime (MATLAB® Compiler Runtime, MCR), which then allows you to run any standalone Matlab program.

 - **(i)** Install Matlab runtime <a href="https://www.mathworks.com/products/compiler/matlab-runtime.html" target="blank">(Matlab-runtime)</a> for Windows **(64bit only, version 9.3 R2017b**; it will not work on 32bit machines).
 A `runtime install file` is also included in the **<a href="https://github.com/bw1129/PIDtoolbox/releases/tag/v0.2" target="blank">PIDtoolbox_v0.2</a>** package.
 The good news is this is a one-time installation, after which you can run any Matlab standalone!
 If you have already been running a previous version of `PIDtoolbox`, you do not need to reinstall runtime, but I would recommend deleting the old version of `PIDtoolbox` and its contents before running the latest version.